Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 - Turn the Record Locator & Exchange Consent toggle switch on.

 You perform all actions within the side panel.
-Select a breadcrumb link (top left corner) to return to a previous side panel.
+Select a breadcrumb link (top left corner) to go to a previous side panel.

 Record List